ANZ Centre: Construction

-The building was designed by architects, Hassell Pty Limited, and construction of the tower began in 1989, and was subsequently completed in 1991.
-The tower stood tall and alone on the Auckland skyline until it was shadowed by the construction of the Sky Tower which began in 1995 and was completed in 1997.
+The skyscraper was designed by architecture firm Hassell.
+Construction of the skyscraper began in 1989 and was completed in 1991.
+The building stood prominently on the Auckland skyline until it was visually surpassed by the construction of the Sky Tower, which began in 1995 and was completed in 1997.

+The ANZ Centre was refurbished in 2013 at a cost of NZ$76 million.